Skip to content

 What they need is a space that respects both sides, and a management layer that can support them.
 Without that space, these people plateau.
 They end up translating between teams instead of leading the experience work they are best positioned to shape.

-Design must mature to provide that support.
+Experience Design has to mature to support them.
 Create career paths for Design Engineers.
 Offer mentorship from hybrid leaders.
 Give them space to grow from implementer to architect.
 Keep them close to Engineering so they stay technical, and anchored in Design so they stay human.

 I don’t associate with being a Software Engineer.
 I associate with being a UX Engineer.
 However, because UX Engineering doesn’t have the career support that Software Engineering does; I need to masquerade as something I’m not just to succeed in a field and have a possibility of promotion.